An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Sufficient Conditions for Consistent Estimation

 The result is notable because no sub-Gaussian assumptions are required.
 The estimator in (\ref{eq: constrained nuclear est}) does not explicitly require a low-rank condition on $M$.
 Instead, we impose a growth restriction on $K$.
-In the case in which $M$ is generated by a strong factor structure and the null hypothesis contains full information on the missing entries, we can choose $K\asymp \sqrt{NT}$ and our consistency result holds as long as $N,T\rightarrow \infty $ and $E(|u_{jt}|^{2+c}\mid M) $ is uniformly bounded for some $c>0$.
+When $M$ is generated by a strong factor structure and the null hypothesis contains full information on the missing entries, we can choose $K\asymp \sqrt{NT}$ and our consistency result holds as long as $N,T\rightarrow \infty $ and $E(|u_{jt}|^{2+c}\mid M) $ is uniformly bounded for some $c>0$.
 In the case of weak factors, we can choose $K \ll \sqrt{NT} $ and obtain consistency.